angzaza/common_tools/plotter/README.md

-Script for simple plots in CMS style.
+Simple script for plots in CMS style.
 Takes as an input one or two flat ntuples, variable names and preselections.
 It plots two TH1 on the same canvas.

-python plotter.py -h
+`python plotter.py -h`